yuyuan871111/GSoC2025_Hbond_PM/validation/README.md

 ### 3. Setting the thresholds for the implicit H-bond methods using PINDER validation set (test the performance on PINDER testing set)
 _If you are using the precomputed data, make sure the data are in the correct file path._
-* To decide the thresholds, we performed the simliar analyeses using PLINDE validation set in [this jupyter notebook](./pinder_dataset_validation.ipynb).
+* To decide the thresholds, we performed the simliar analyeses using PINDER validation set in [this notebook](./pinder_dataset_validation.ipynb).
-* To test the performance when applying new thresholds: please look at [this notebook](./pinder_dataset_test.ipynb).
+* To test the performance when applying new thresholds, please look at [this notebook](./pinder_dataset_test.ipynb).